usnistgov/fireflow/COMMON_ISSUES.md

 example, a *$BYTEORD* value of `1,2,3` would result in all *$PnB* being set to `24` (bits).

-This is often seen in file which either have a byte-width which isn't 32 or 64 or confuse the *$PnB* with a bitmask (such as setting it to a value of `10` when the actual numbers are 16-bit).
+This is often seen in files which either have a byte-width other than 32 or 64 or confuse the *$PnB* with a bitmask (such as setting it to a value of `10` when the actual numbers are 16-bit).